 In 1947 Colorado Governor Knous proclaimed the University Memorial Center as the official state memorial to those who died in war to preserve our democratic freedoms.
 The Veterans Lounge was established on the 2nd floor, and artifacts which are on display include the ship’s bell and ship’s wheel from the USS Colorado.
 Our association has donated a model of the BB-45 which is now displayed with the bell and wheel and memorial plaques.
 On November 11, 2003 a Veterans Day ceremony was held in the Glenn Miller Lounge of the University Memorial Center.
 This was followed by a reception in the Veterans Lounge.
 Shipmates Ken Jones and Isidore Gefroh, and Duane Menor, son of shipmate George Menor, represented our association.
 The Veterans Lounge is located near the reception desk and the Glenn Miller Ballroom.
 On November 11, 2004 our association presented the USS Colorado “Sunday Flag” to the Center.
 See Album page 26.

 On May 26, 2004 employees of The Boeing Company dedicated a new plaque on the teakwood walls honoring the men of the USS Colorado.
 Pamela Valdez, Ryan Jutte and others from the F/A-22 Raptor program at the Developmental Center planned the memorable ceremony, luncheon, and tour.
 The dedication was attended by association members and families in the Seattle area, together with employees of The Boeing Company.
 See Album page 26.
-In 2013 the Boeing company donated the teakwood decks to the SeaTac Airport USO, to be installed by April 2014.
+In 2013 the Boeing company donated the teakwood decks to the SeaTac Airport USO and an impressive transfer ceremony was held April 2014.
+Shipmates attending the Seattle reunion visited the USO to view the new location of the teakwood decks.

 UNITED STATES NAVY MEMORIAL